 Do you ever make a meal you’re so wild crazy about that you polish it all off regardless of how many servings it’s supposed to be?
 Well that happened when I made Shaking Beef – Bò Lúc Lắc not too long ago.
 In my defense my son was over, so he helped out a lot with the eating.

 It was my baby Sis who called me up raving and said I had to make Shaking Beef – Bò Lúc Lắc and I’m so glad she did.
 I’m not usually into big beefy dinners as a rule.
-It’s not that I don’t love love a little beef now and then, but I do love my veggies, too.
+It’s not that I don’t love a little beef now and then, but I do love my veggies, too.
 Shaking Beef – Bò Lúc Lắc has it all.
 Actually, it’s so healthy that I wasn’t too heartbroken at the amount of food I ate, lol!

 About Shaking Beef – Bò Lúc Lắc:

-There’s cubes of beautifully cooked, slightly seared tender beef, simply marinated with flavor for days (this is heavy on the pepper, too, which just goes hand and hand with beef) and Shaking Beef – Bò Lúc Lắc is served up with a gorgeous salad, too.
+There are cubes of beautifully cooked, slightly seared tender beef, simply marinated with flavor for days (this is heavy on the pepper, too, which just goes hand and hand with beef) and Shaking Beef – Bò Lúc Lắc is served up with a gorgeous salad, too.
 Now usually that salad is based on Watercress, but I just made mine with Spring Greens.

 What really steals the show, though, whether you’re having Shaking Beef – Bò Lúc Lắc at a restaurant or at home, is the condiments.
 It’s served with salt, freshly cracked black pepper and that’s punctuated with lime.
-The idea is mix your salt, pepper and lime, then pick up or spear a piece of that lovely beef and dip it.
+The idea is to mix your salt, pepper, and lime, then pick up or spear a piece of that lovely beef and dip it.
 Just think of fresh flavors zinging all over the place with each bite.
 Is it no wonder that two of us pretty much polished off the whole platter.
 Oink oink!!

 Making Shaking Beef – Bò Lúc Lắc:

 You’ll want to start with the beef first because it’s best if it sits for about 30 minutes before it’s cooked.
 Make the vinaigrette next, because it’s best if it sits for a bit, too.
 The salad’s a no brainer – but the bell pepper should be sliced as thinly as possible, and for that matter, so should the red onions for the vinaigrette.
 If you have a mandolin, now’s the time to pull it out.
-And the condiment of lime, pepper and salt takes basically no effort at all.
+And the condiment of lime, pepper, and salt takes basically no effort at all.

 I like that most of these ingredients are available almost everywhere – I’ve even seen oyster sauce in my small hometown in Iowa.
 What might be a bit trickier is the dark soy.
 If you only have plain old soy sauce, just use a little extra sugar.
 And if you don’t have Rice Vinegar, just use apple cider. add a touch more water if you think the dressing is sharp or a touch more sugar.
 And don’t be afraid of that touch of fish sauce – it adds that umami flavor and a little salt and it keeps forever in the fridge.